inowas/pyModelling/Optimization/readme.txt

 - Docker version >= 18
 - Python libraries: pika, doker

-Configuration is defined in the ./config.json file, where:
+A default configuration is defined in the ./config.json file.
+All parameters can be overridden with environment variables with the same name, where:

     "HTTP_PROXY" and "HTTPS_PROXY": proxy ports if proxy server is used, "HOST_TEMP_FOLDER": folder on the host to which temporary model files will be written,